 - On September 17, 2012, this action was filed because of: (1) Yusuf's denial of all of Hamed's partnership rights in the Plaza Extra Supermarket Partnership (a/k/a Hamed/Yusuf Partnership), and (2) Yusuf's unilateral taking of \$2.7 million from the Partnership for other Yusuf business ventures.
 (Exhibit 1) - On October 4, 2012, Yusuf removed the action to the Federal District Court.
 (Exhibit 2) - 3.
 On November 16, 2012, the District Court remanded this action to this Court, stating, at 11, "Defendants have failed to establish that removal to the District Court of this partnership dispute between Virgin Islands residents is proper."
 (Exhibit 3) - 4.
 In late 2012, Nejeh Yusuf entered into a business arrangement with the Mansour brothers on St. Thomas, VI.
-Nejeh Yusuf testified in his deposition on January 22, 2019 that he was engaged in the following businesses with the Mansour brothers: Wala ice plants, Wala paintball, Sprint stores, Western Union, Wireless Tech, a restaurant, a Hookah bar and a kiosk in the mall. - Q. (Mr. Hartmann) Who's Mr. Mansour? - A. [NEJEH YUSUF] He's one of three brothers that I had some business relations with before. - Q. And could you describe those business relations? - A. We opened up a few stores in St. Thomas. - Q. And what stores were those? - A. We did Wala ice plants.
-Wala paintball.
-Some - Sprint stores.
-A store in the mall.
-We did Western Union, and I joined them with a restaurant, a hookah bar.
+Nejeh Yusuf testified in his deposition on January 22, restaurant, a Hookah bar and a kiosk in the mall.